Updated: 10/23/19 | October 23rd, 2019

 Sports are my passion.
 Playing or watching; it doesn’t matter — I like them all.
 I am fortunate to have been to just about every major sporting event in the world, like the Superbowl, Olympics, Champions league, World Cup, Rugby World Cup, etc. I plan a lot of my trips around sporting events.
 It’s difficult to pick just one, but I will say the 2001 World Series.

-This was the World Series between the New York Yankees and Arizona Diamondbacks that took place 6 weeks after September 11th.
-I am a die-hard, lifelong Yankees fan, a New Yorker and I also worked in the World Trade Center, so emotions ran very high.
+This was the World Series between the New York Yankees and Arizona Diamondbacks that took place six weeks after September 11th.
+I am a die-hard, lifelong Yankees fan, a New Yorker, and I also worked in the World Trade Center, so emotions ran very high.
 The middle three games of that series at Yankee Stadium in the Bronx were amazing, exciting, and emotional.
 The Yankees won all three games in dramatic late-inning fashion.
-They went on to lose the series in 7 games but that didn’t matter.
+They went on to lose the series in seven games, but that didn’t matter.
 Being a part of that series in New York is something I will never forget.